St. Petersburg Estate Planning Attorney

 - Personal injury settlement or verdict: If you been harmed in a car accident or other personal injury incident and have obtained compensation, you should update your estate plan immediately to pass on your additional wealth to those you love.

 - Disability or other public benefits: If you have obtained Social Security Disability Insurance (SSDI) or other public benefits, you should make sure your estate plan reflects that change.

 - Retirement plan changes: If you change jobs or if your employer alters your retirement plan, this change should be reflected in your estate plan.

 - Relationship changes: One important aspect of your estate plan is the people you choose as personal representative, will executor, trust administrator or other agents.
 If one of these people dies, you become estranged or other changes occur in your relationship, you need to change your estate plan.

 There are many reasons to create or revisit your plan.
-Attorney Douglas Jackson will help you create a sound strategy that is coordinated with every aspect of your life.
+Our estate planning attorneys will help you create a sound strategy that is coordinated with every aspect of your life.

 Get your estate plan squared away.
 Call 727-591-3130 or email the firm to schedule a free case evaluation.